Best VPN services of 2017: Reviews and buying advice

 In truth, it’s hard to select the best overall VPN.
 Some services are weaker on privacy, but are significantly easier to use, while others could stand an interface redesign.

 Nevertheless, the point of a VPN is to remain private and to have your internet activity kept as private as possible.
-For that reason, we’re choosing Mullvad as the best overall VPN.
+For that reason, we’re choosing Mullvad as the best overall VPN (see our full review of Mullvad).
 The interface needs a lot of work, but the company does a great job at privacy.
 Mullvad doesn’t ask for your email address, and you can mail your payment in cash if you want to.
 Like many other VPNs, Mullvad has a no-logging policy and doesn’t even collect any identifying metadata from your usage.

 Mullvad is also fast, even if it’s not the fastest VPN we’ve tested.
 Add a more user-friendly interface and Mullvad would be nearly unbeatable.